Simple Models and Biased Forecasts: Framework

-The integer $d$ captures the agent's sophistication in modeling the stochastic process for the vector of observables, with larger values of $d$ amounting to agents who can entertain more complex models.
-When $d$ is sufficiently large, by the Wold representation theorem, the agent's set of models contains arbitrarily good approximations to any purely non-deterministic covariance-stationary process.
+The integer $d$ captures the agent's sophistication in modeling the stochastic process for the vector of observables, with larger values of $d$ indicating agents who can entertain more complex models.
+When $d$ is sufficiently large, the agent can approximate the unconditional and conditional second moments of any purely non-deterministic covariance-stationary process arbitrarily well using a model in her set of models.
 On the other hand, when $d$ is small relative to the number of states required to model the true process, no model in the agent's set of models will provide a good approximation to $\mathbb{P}$.
-The agent then necessarily ends up with a misspecified model of the true process and biased forecasts---regardless of which model in the set $\mathcal{P}_d$ she uses to make her forecasts.
+The agent then necessarily ends up with a misspecified model of the true process and biased forecasts---regardless of which model in the set $\Theta_d$ she uses to make her forecasts.
 Characterizing this bias is the focus of the next section of the paper.

-My preferred rationale for the constraint on the number of states is to capture limits on the agent's cognitive abilities, but the constraint can also arise from the agent's rational fear of overfitting.
+My preferred rationale for the constraint on the number of states is to capture the agent's bounded rationality, but the constraint can also arise from the agent's rational fear of overfitting.
 Models with a large number of parameters and many degrees of freedom are prone to overfitting.
-Such concerns may lead rational agents to limit themselves to statistical models with a small number of parameters, especially if they only have a short time series to draw upon when estimating the parameters of their model.
+Such concerns may lead rational agents to prefer more parsimonious statistical models, especially if they only have a short time series to draw upon when estimating the parameters of their model.
 In the remainder of the paper, I abstract away from any issues arising from small samples and instead consider the long-run limit where the sampling error vanishes.